sindresorhus/cli-truncate/readme.md

 Type: `number`

-Columns to occupy in the terminal.
+The number of columns to occupy in the terminal.

 #### options